 A pay history is critical to understanding how the borrower is paying overtime.
 This is particularly important when evaluating a performing loan.
 Pay history is also essential for demonstrating a default date to the courts when foreclosing on a non-performing loan.
 Some states like Florida have been known to require payment history to foreclose.
 This is why you should make sure that when you’re buying a loan, the seller is able to provide this data.
 Even if there have been no payments during the time the lender owned the loan, in some cases, a loan will have been service transferred multiple times.
 Hence, it’s necessary to ask the seller for a life of loan pay history which may require that they reach out to the prior servicer or servicers.

-Let’s talk about what a complete pay history consists of.
+Let’s talk about the due diligence process and what a complete pay history consists of.
 Ideally, payment history is not only going to state the unpaid principal balance or UPB and the escrow balance, but it will have running balances meaning those balances are updated with every payment on the history.
 A regular payment by the borrower is generally shown and on the history as REG, for regular payment.
 The transaction date on the history is simply the date the payment was posted, and when a regular payment is made, the next due date is typically the month after the specified due date for which that payment was made.
-A pay history is also going to show the property taxes and the insurance disbursements made by the servicer.
+A pay history is also going to show the property taxes and the insurance disbursements made by the servicer in this due diligence process.
 Additionally, any late fees and other loan charges are also included in the pay history.
 Let’s go to an actual pay history to see how this all lays out.

-Pay history is not only crucial for understanding cash flow but can also be a requirement of the foreclosure process.
+Pay history in the due diligence process is not only crucial for understanding cash flow but can also be a requirement of the foreclosure process.
 Secondly, collection comments are a key piece of the servicing file because comments provide important details about the borrower.

 AVM’s were frequently used in the late 1990s by institutions for assessing risk on collateralized mortgages.
 They are used today as an inexpensive but sometimes less accurate methodology as compared to a broker price opinion or BPO with an AVM nobody physically inspects the property, which is why it’s called a desktop value.
 Brokers price opinion is the process used by a hired sales agent to determine the potential selling price or estimated value of a property.
 And that sales agent is going to be out there in person doing what they call a drive-by.
 Let’s discuss a few considerations when evaluating comparable sales or comps.
 You want first to confirm whether the list comps and sales comps are relevant.
 This means evaluating the comps in terms of their proximity or how close they are to the subject property.
 Ideally, you’re finding a model match in the neighborhood, meaning a comparison to another house that’s just like the subject property, and you’re also looking to identify any significant value changes that occur once you move beyond certain streets or neighborhoods.